Prior Authorization for Lower Limb Prosthetics - JD DME

 - Duplicate to a previous PA request

-- Request sent to the incorrect jurisdiction
+- Request sent to the incorrect jurisdiction based on the beneficiary's permanent address

 After the PA submission goes through the medical review process, the supplier will receive a decision letter.